evanwinter/genius-lyric-analyzer/readme.md

 ## To do

+* Make stats more relative -- what percent
 * Look up frequency of phrase
 * regex used for file setup takes "A$AP Rocky" and makes it "aaprocky" -- possible to replace $'s with "S's? also "24hrs" becomes "hrs"
 * ~~Filter out boring/extremely common words before doing data visualization (but after writing most common words to text file)~~